zalacer/projects-tn/Algorithms4ed/README.txt

-This project includes solutions for exercises in chapters 1-4 of Algorithms 4ed by Sedgewick and Wayne excluding sections on Experiments.
-The solutions are developed or sometimes just presented with Java 8.
+This Eclipse Java project includes solutions for exercises in chapters 1-4 of Algorithms 4ed by Sedgewick and Wayne mostly excluding sections titled "Experiments".
+The solutions are developed with Java 8 or sometimes just text.

-Most data structures of significance are in the ds, graph, pq and sort packages with some that are more algorithms than structures in the analysis package.
+Most data structures of significance are in the ds, graph, pq and sort packages. with some that

-The annotations, exceptions, ejs and io packages are part of EverydayJavaSerialization that is used only for exercise 1.1.19.
+Tools for analysis are in the analysis package.

 The v package contains array utilities and classes supporting them.
-Some of them are used frequently in exercise solutions. v.ArrayUtils contains hundreds of static methods for Java primitive and generic arrays.
+Some of them are used frequently in exercise solutions.

 The utils package contains several classes with additional static methods used in exercise solutions.